CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-11.md

     ![Picture 1](../media/sc-64.png)

 1. This brings you to the **Inventory** page that lists the current resources.
-Select the virtual machine resource, **labvm**.
+Select the virtual machine resource, **labvm-<inject key="DeploymentID" enableCopy="false"/>**.
 This resource is associated with the virtual machine you used in the previous lab.

     >**Important**: If you're unable to view any resources, please follow below steps: